 Yari hut is very large, tourists come here from the Kamikochi side.
 The bedding area is kind of old and dirty.
 Not my favorite hut, but it suited our needs none the less.
 In the morning, we started the daikiretto hike.

 For the first 2 – 3 hours, the hike isn’t bad, rolling terrain, some steep areas.
 After that there’s a section down a steep rocky slope with ladders, that also isn’t too bad, but then you cross a level ridgeline and the real difficult/dangerous part begins.
 For the next 4 hours, you’ll be going through a very dangerous, highly exposed route.
 The only reason hikers can get through here instead of trained climbers with gear is because there are already chains and rock anchors positioned.
 You absolutely have to be confident and strong to get through this area safely.
 There is no rushing, you have to make sure you have a hand or foot hold – in many areas there’s no margin for error.

-We reached the Hotaka hut around noon, took a short break and headed up another slightly precarious cliff to the summit of Hotaka.
+We reached the Hotaka hut around noon, took a short break, dropped off our packs, and headed up another slightly precarious cliff to the summit of Hotaka.
 The summit was cloudy so we didn’t have a great view, and there were a few others up there too.
-We decided that we would make it a late night and skip staying at Hotaka hut that night in favor of sleeping in our own beds that night (blame Yari hut for that).
+We decided that we would make it a late night and skip staying at Hotaka hut that night in favor of sleeping in our own beds (blame Yari hut for that).
 The path went down a rock fall for about 3 hours, then followed a river/gorge for another 3 hours before spitting us out back at Shin Hotaka.

 We got to Shin Hotaka around 6pm, so unfortunately the onsen (which I know allows tattoos) was closed.
 Just before we got to the car, we scared a black bear out of a tree, I took a sink-shower at the bathroom in the parking lot, and we started back on the 4 hour drive to Tokyo.